 Step 1: Fill out your auction firm license application and pay the fees.
-Fees are typically $200-400.
+Fees are typical $200-400.
 The application will ask for your business information, as well as details about any other business owners, and information about your criminal background, if you have one.

 Step 2: If you are not already a business licensed auctioneer, you may be required to take an exam.
 Note that most states require you to have an auctioneer license before applying for your auction permit, and in getting this auction license, you may need a specified number of hours from an approved auction education program.
 You’ll need to complete this training prior to starting your auction license application.

 Step 3: You may be required to submit to a criminal investigation to ensure that your record is cleared — a requirement if you plan to run an auction house.